brian-carroll/blog/articles/first-class-functions.md

 ## Linear memory

-WebAssembly modules have access to a block of “linear memory” that they can use to store and load data.
+WebAssembly modules have access to a block of "linear memory" that they can use to store and load data.
 It’s a linear array of bytes, indexed by a 32-bit integer.
 WebAssembly has built-in instructions to store and load integers and floats, but anything more complex has to be built up from raw bytes.

 The fact that everything is built up from raw bytes means that WebAssembly can be a compile target for lots of different languages.
 Different data structures will make sense for different languages, but they’re all just bytes in the end.
 It’s up to each compiler and runtime to define how those bytes are manipulated.

 ## Tables

-WebAssembly has a feature called “tables” which it uses to implement “indirect calls”.
+WebAssembly has a feature called "tables" which it uses to implement "indirect calls".
 Indirect calls are a feature of almost every high-level language, but what are they?

 When a machine executes a function call, it obviously needs some reference to know which function to invoke.
 In a _direct call_, that function reference is simply hardcoded, so it invokes the same function every time.
 In an _indirect call_, however, the function reference is provided by a runtime value instead.
 This is a very handy thing to be able to do, because it means the caller doesn’t need to know in advance the full list of functions it might have to call.
 Because of this, most languages have some version of this.
 C and C++ have function pointers, Java has class-based polymorphism, and Elm has first-class functions.